Birdbox (2018) - Review

 1-19-2019-4-48-21-PM-1024x441.jpg

 There's something else that Bird Box does right in terms of separating itself from other horror films like it.
 It makes the conscious decision not to show the audience the overwhelming threat.
 The things that everyone in the movie is hiding from are these mysterious creatures that cause people to go insane and become suicidal when they look at them.
 They're ethereal beings with very little physical presence in the world: only enough to make plants move when they pass through them, like wind.
 However, there are still ominous growls and maddening voices trying to convince the characters to look at them when they pass by.
 It's a very Lovecraftian scenario that mostly works.
 However, I can't help but ask questions about the tangibility of the creatures and why they seem very limited in their ability to go inside buildings or physically touch anything, yet are determined enough to chase people down and force them to look upon them.
-There's a number of arbitrary conveniences surrounding the nature of these creatures, including a much more tangible threat that shows up later, but it's better that the movie focuses on the characters instead of making the mistake of trying to explain everything.
+There are a number of arbitrary conveniences surrounding the nature of these creatures, including a much more tangible threat that shows up later, but it's better that the movie focuses on the characters instead of making the mistake of trying to explain everything.

 It is still a Netflix movie, though.
 As the film approaches its end, strange directing, editing, and writing choices start to rear their ugly head.
 There are some unnecessary flashback sequences to things that occurred within the past ten minutes.
-There are some somewhat irrationally stupid decisions made by smart characters for the sake of keeping the action fast and dramatic, some of those contrivances become a little less acceptable, and there's some sappy exchanges between characters that could have been far more effective had the filmmakers put a little more time and thought behind it.
-I get the sense that because Netflix is more about pumping out content frequently, its films may suffer the side-effects of assembly-line pressures and end up with concepts, scenes, or scripts that sounded good in the storyboard room but weren't given enough time to critically work out all the rough edges.
+There are some somewhat irrationally stupid decisions made by smart characters for the sake of keeping the action fast and dramatic, some of those contrivances become a little less acceptable, and there are some sappy exchanges between characters that could have been far more effective had the filmmakers put a little more time and thought behind it.
+I get the sense that because Netflix is more about pumping out content frequently, its films may suffer the side effects of assembly-line pressures and end up with concepts, scenes, or scripts that sounded good in the storyboard room but weren't given enough time to critically work out all the rough edges.
 At least Bird Box manages to rise to the top of the Netflix chaff.

 1-19-2019-4-45-05-PM-1024x438.jpg